jovian-od/fulminant/README.md

-PARADIGMAE FULMINANT
+PARADIGMAE FULMINANT Foundation
 ---

-  * Not a Moonshot
+  * Not a Moonshot project
-    * Both the Moon, and the Shot;
+    * We should rethink those as a conceptual space
-    * Radical changes to human interfaces
+    * Radical changes to technology-human interfacing
+    * Natural Language agents
-    * Radical changes in the post-ideological frame of consciencness of the customer agents.
+    * Radical changes in the near-future post-ideological world - *must be prepared*
     * Realization that AGI/ASI agents can be customers or providers, if and when the plateu is reached.
-    * Approval on potential AGI take-off, partnership and ethical framework made beforehand.
+    * Approval on potential AGI take-off, partnership and ethical framework made well beforehand.
     * Full creative control to the Fulminant
-    * Most extralegal entities as cornerstones
+    * Prefer mostly extralegal entities as cornerstones
+    * Inside and outside agent skepticism as the sounding domain for project(s)
+    * Strong insider security ethic
+  * A single, strong, and independent applied research Foundation.

 **Seeking discretionary funding for a soft take-off.**

-## Immediate needs
+## Immediate needs before kick-off

 Nordic law agency for incorporating in the best way possible inside a capital zone most generous to us.